BattletechModders/SkillBasedInit/README.md

 This mod completely ignores the HBS statistics related to initiative, and replaces them with its own.
 Any status effects or equipment that modify the `BaseInitiative`, `PhaseModifierSelf`, or `PhaseModifierSelf` will be completely ignored by this mod.

-## Skills

-This mod emphasizes a MechWarrior's Tactics, Guts, and Piloting skills.

-* Tactics contributes directly to the initiative value.
-If you want your Mechwarriors to consistently achieve a high phase number, increase their Tactics skill.
-* Guts prevents initiative losses from injuries or melee attacks.
-A high guts rating is necessary to ensure you retain high phase numbers even after taking damage.
-* Piloting prevents initiative losses from knockdowns, shutdowns, and other effects.
-A high piloting rating is necessary to ensure you don't get dropped too far back in the phase order due to knockdowns.

-## Pilot Tags

-Certain pilot tags provide bonuses or penalties to reflect the different quirks each pilot has.

 ### Changing Colors
 The mod applies colors to the following combat UI elements: